Manying Ip: Early life and education

+Ip was born in 1945 in Guizhou to parents from Hong Kong who have moved inland to escape the Japanese invasion of Hong Kong.
+The family returned to Hong Kong during Ip's childhood, where she earned a Bachelor of Arts in honors in History from the University of Hong Kong.

-Ip was born in 1945 in Guizhou.
-Her parents had moved to the Guizhou region to escape the Japanese invasion of Hong Kong.
-She undertook university study in Hong Kong, and then completed a PhD in the History Department of the University of Auckland in 1983, titled From Qing reformer to twentieth-century publisher: the life and times of Zhang Yuanji 1867–1959.
+Ip moved to New Zealand in 1974 and attended the University of Auckland, earning a Master of Arts in Chinese History.
+At the University of Auckland's History Department, she earned a PhD in 1983, with her thesis titled From Qing reformer to twentieth-century publisher: the life and times of Zhang Yuanji 1867–1959.

 Work

-Ip's PhD thesis was published by Beijing Commercial Press in 1985, and she has continued to study and publish on the Chinese diaspora, especially in relation to the identity of Chinese New Zealanders and New Zealand relationships with Hong Kong, Taiwan and China.
+Ip's PhD thesis was published by Beijing Commercial Press in 1985, and she has continued to study and publish on the Chinese diaspora, especially in relation to the identity of Chinese New Zealanders and New Zealand relationships with Hong Kong, Taiwan and Chinese mainland.
 Ip was appointed to the Human Rights Commission in 2003.
 Ip is also a trustee of the Asia New Zealand Foundation Board.